pupilfirst/pupilfirst/docs/user_roles.md

 # User Roles

-There are three kinds of users within PupilFirst:
+There are three kinds of users within Pupilfirst:

 1. **School Admins:** They manage the school, and have full access to the school administration interface.
 2. **Coaches:** They can review submissions from students or teams that they are assigned to, monitor their progress, and have access to all communities in the school.